arslaan5/Legal-Document-Assistant/README.md

 # LexiAssist (Legal Document Assistant)

-Welcome to the Legal Document Assistant, a RAG-based AI chatbot designed to solve users' legal queries efficiently.
+Welcome to the LexiAssist, a RAG-based AI chatbot designed to solve users' legal queries efficiently.
 It is trained on multiple PDFs to provide accurate and relevant answers to legal questions.

 ## Table of Contents